 The Collegiate Recovery Community hosts an open and anonymous weekly meetings for any TCU student who has the desire to change their alcohol, cannabis, or other substance use.
 There is no sign up necessary to join, just show up.

-The CRC will not be formally meeting during the summer break, but will resume weekly meetings beginning the first week of the fall semester.
-The meetings will take place on Thursday evenings, and the CRC will host monthly social activities.
 If you have any questions please fill out the form at the bottom of the webpage and someone will be in contact with you.

 The Grad Connect Peer Support Community is a space for all TCU and Brite Divinity School graduate students to come together to build community and connection.
 Individuals of all backgrounds are encouraged and welcome.